4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 Forms, Letters and Publications

-1. Forms, Publications and Letters that are frequently utilized throughout this section are identified and discussed at Knowledge Management under the Form 637 Registrations Shelf, Registration Information Book, and Other Related Resources Page.
+1. Forms, Publications and Letters that are frequently utilized throughout this section are identified and discussed in the Excise Tax Knowledge Base Homepage, Form 637 Registration shelf, Registration Information book.

 Business Operations and Transactions Flow

-1. The purpose for a Diagram of the Business Operations:
+The purpose for a diagram of the business operations is to:

-• Allows the excise examiner to visualize business operations to easily identify specific areas of concern and develop examination techniques.
+• Allow the examiner to visualize business operations to easily identify specific areas of concern and develop examination techniques.

-• Allows a quick analysis of various points of taxation.
+• Allow a quick analysis of various points of taxation.

-• Provides a concise view of the business so a person reviewing the case file has a clear understanding of the business operations.
+• Provide a concise view of the business so a person reviewing the IMS case file has a clear understanding of the business operations.

-2. The purpose for a Diagram of the Business Transaction Flow:
+The purpose for a diagram of the business transaction flow is to:

-• Allows analysis of processes so the excise examiner can follow the business transaction flow.
+• Allow analysis of processes so the examiner can follow the business transaction flow.
 This facilitates identification of specific areas warranting further consideration.

-• Expedites research for the excise examiner’s questions and helps to formulate audit techniques.
+• Expedite research for the examiner’s questions and helps to formulate audit techniques.
 A record of the name and telephone number of the person who prepared the report is helpful.

-• Provides the names of the reports and samples of documents discussed in the flow chart.
-This gives the excise examiner and reviewers a better understanding of documents that are specific to that business and prevents any misinterpretation.
+• Provide the names of the reports and samples of documents discussed in the flow chart.
+This gives the examiner and reviewers a better understanding of documents that are specific to that business and prevents any misinterpretation.

-• Promotes efficiency of the audit process by allowing the excise examiner to identify the individual directly responsible for the report.
+• Promote efficiency of the audit process by allowing the examiner to identify the individual directly responsible for the report.

 Financial Analysis Techniques